nxskok/pasias/docs/11-tidying-and-selecting-data.md

 what you did so that somebody else can decide whether they believe you or not.
 A good explanation, even if it is not correct, will help you get at the truth because it will inspire someone to say ``in fact, it goes *this* way'', and then the two of you can jointly figure out what's actually going on.
 Detailed discussion follows.
 If you have *any* ambitions of working with data, you should try to follow the paragraphs below, because they indicate how you would get an *actual* answer to the question.
-I used R and `dplyr`, because that seemed to be the easiest route.

 I think the key is the number of days between one heat alert day and the next one. `dplyr` has a function `diff` that works out exactly this.
 Building a pipeline, just because:

 ```r
 heat %>%